NHSDigital/communications-manager-api/specification/documentation/APIDescription.md

 We will send you a HMAC-SHA256 signature in the `x-hmac-sha256-signature` header.
 You will need to validate the signature to verify the response has come from an authorized sender.
 Details on this will be provided during the onboarding process.
 If you receive a request with an invalid signature you should ignore it and respond with a `403 Forbidden`.

-Every request includes an idempotencyKey located in the meta collection of the body.
+Every request includes an `idempotencyKey` field located in the meta collection of the body.
 This can help ensure your system remains idempotent, capable of managing duplicate delivery of callbacks.
 It's important to note that requests may be delivered non-sequentially.

 If a request fails, our retry policy will make up to three attempts with intervals of five seconds between each attempt.